10 Things You Should Do While Movers are Moving

 If you live in a building, assist your movers on where they should park the moving truck and how to easily access your apartment.

-You should be able to arrange everything to avoid any problem and delay your move.
+You should be able to arrange everything to avoid any unnecessary problems.

-Should there be limitations with parking, make sure that you work it out with the building manager for a hassle-free move.
+If there be restrictions with parking, make sure that you work it out with the building manager for a hassle-free move.

 Make sure the movers have easy access in and out of your apartment.